catball/Coursera-Getting-and-Cleaning-Data/README.md

 Following are submitted:
 - README.md
-- tidy data set tidy_data.txt
+- tidy data set tidy_data.txt.
 The output of the 5th step is called tidy_data.txt, and uploaded in the project's form
-- one R script called run_analysis.R
+- one R script called run_analysis.R.
 It contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.
 - a code book that describes the variables, the data, and any transformations or work performed to clean up the data called CodeBook.md